Working with Objects

 In the 3D view, a selected object has a green boundary frame around it.

-When it is difficult to click on an object, you can select it by clicking on its name in the Project Tree.
+When it is difficult to tap on an object, you can select it by tapping on its name in the Project Tree.
 This method is also helpful if an object is locked or invisible.

 Locked objects cannot be moved.
 An object can be locked or unlocked in the Project Tree.